tmdict/tmdict/data/content/fgo-material-iv/lancelot-saber/personal-skills.en.md

 ### A Knight Does Not Die with Empty Hands: A+

 Knight of Owner
 Normally a Noble Phantasm instead of a skill.
-An ability Noble Phantasm that grants the attribute to everything he holds "his Noble Phantasm".
+An ability Noble Phantasm that grants the attribute to everything he holds “his Noble Phantasm”.
 Be it an iron pole or an aircraft fighter, it will be treated as a D rank Noble Phantasm.

 ### Protection of the Spirit: A